• Skip to primary navigation

 • Try it with some pasta like Creamy Red Pepper Sauce, Garlicky Cauliflower Pasta, or Spicy Vodka Sauce.

-• You can replace any of these proteins with this chicken in these dishes: Cast Iron Shrimp and Creamy Cilantro Lime Orzo, Cast Iron Lemon Basil Orzo with Chicken Thighs, or Chicken Bacon Ranch Skillet.
+• You can replace any of these proteins with this chicken in these dishes: Cast Iron Shrimp and Creamy Cilantro Lime Orzo, Cast Iron Lemon Chicken Orzo, or Chicken Bacon Ranch Skillet.

 • You always need a vegetable to go with your chicken like My Favorite Maple Bacon Brussel Sprouts, Italian Lacinato Kale Recipe (Tuscan), or Italian Cabbage Recipe.

-• And of course, you can simply add it to a salad, or serve it with rice or risotto like our Mushroom Truffle Risotto!
+• And of course, you can simply add it to a salad with our Lemon Basil Vinaigrette, or serve it with rice or risotto like our Mushroom Truffle Risotto or Lemon Spinach Orzo!

 sliced chicken breast